← Back

 I also have an Android phone.
 I have nothing of importance on my phone other than pictures and passwords.

-It sucks even more when it contains a ton of happy pictures and memories.
+A phone is a portable computer, and it’s made to be lost, broken and stolen.
+Yeah, it sucks to have a 1000$ device taken from you.
+However, it sucks even more to loose it when it contains a ton of happy pictures and memories that were not backed up.
 For me, losing one year of pictures feels like losing one year of my life.

 Something else is losing passwords.
 It’s a huge pain to reset passwords on so many websites.